EidvydasJ/managment-system-hospital/README.md

 Even though there still are some unnecessary text, but hey, the difference is clear, right?
 That concludes it for this section.
 This would be the only reminder- either to remove content from the file, or to change the data before running the program.

 #### Possible improvements?
+Well, firstly, I think that I really should fully comprehend basics - OOP pillars.
+Most likely, I haven't fulfilled the task of implementing all 4 of them, due to the fact that I can't tell the difference between Encapsulation and Abstraction.

 Perhaps, searching an item should be implemented in the other way so it would not interfere with the rest of the code:
 ```